Harsh10221/X-clone/x-Frontend/README.md

 forward ref in detailed and that was use in the inpuut box

-check the opt for working
+check the opt for working a

 *********